mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 The central authority model is ubiquitous to secure modern application layer protocols such as HTTPS.
-Yet, flaws such as forged certificates exist within the centralized trust model that, at several occasions, conducted HTTPS connections to suffer from the threats which they were expected to defend, or to sometimes denial access to the content due to poor resilience of the system to failure (e.g., forgetting certificate renewal)
+Yet, flaws such as forged certificates exist within the centralized trust model that, at several occasions, conducted HTTPS connections to suffer from the threats which they were expected to defend.
+Moreover, the poor resilience of the system can cause a denial of access to content, for instance when an expired certificate is not renewed.

 Certificate Transparency {{RFC6962}} is an attempt to address the structural issues hidden within the central trust assumption and prevent mistakes, rogue